Maxlego08/test/configurations/inventories.md

 fillItem: <itemstack>
 ```

-Allows you to fill all the slots with the same item stack.
-Refer to the [item information](items.md) for details.
+This option allows you to fill all empty inventory slots with a specific item stack.
+This is useful for creating a consistent visual layout or preventing empty slots from being displayed.
+Refer to the [item information](items.md) for more details on how to define item stacks.

 ***